-Ge eneral Services that our plan pays for What you must pay Skille d nursing facility (SNF) care \$0 I I olan will pay for the following services, and maybe services not listed here: · • A semi-private room, or a private room if it is medically necessary • Meals, including special diets • Nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors • Blood, including storage and administration: The plan will pay for whole blood and packed red cells beginning with the first pint of blood you need.
-The plan will pay for all other parts of blood beginning with the first pint used. • Medical and surgical supplies given by nursing facilities • Lab tests given by nursing facilities • X-rays and other radiology services given by nursing facilities • Appliances, such as wheelchairs, usually given by nursing facilities • Physician/provider services This be enefit is continued on the next page

-General Services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) A hospital stay is not required to get SNF care.
+eneral Services that our plan pays for What you must pay Skilled nursing facility (SNF) care \$0 The plan will pay for the following services, and maybe other services not listed here: A semi-private room, or a private room if it is medically necessary Meals, including special diets Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors Blood, including storage and administration: The plan will pay for whole blood and packed red cells beginning with the first pint of blood you need.
+The plan will pay for all other parts of blood beginning with the first pint used.
+Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Appliances, such as wheelchairs, usually given by nursing facilities Physician/provider services A hospital stay is not required to get SNF care.
 You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital HAP Empowered MI Health Link waives the three-day inpatient hospital stay prior to admission to a skilled nursing facility.
+You can get care from the following places if they accept our plan's amounts for payment: This benefit is continued on the next page

+G eneral Services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital HAP Empowered MI Health Link waives the three-day inpatient hospital stay prior to admission to a skilled nursing facility.
 The plan covers up to 100 days in a skilled nursing facility per benefit period.
 A referral is required prior to your stay beginning, and the service must be authorized by our Medical Director of their designee.
 You should talk to your provider and get a referral.
-Stipend for maintenance costs of a service animal \$0 The plan will pay up to \$20 per month for maintenance costs of a service animal if: You are receiving personal care services, and You are certified as disabled due to a specific condition defined by the Americans with Disabilities Act, such as arthritis, blindness, cerebral palsy, polio, multiple sclerosis, deafness, stroke, or spinal cord injury, and The service animal is trained to meet your specific needs relative to your disability.
+Stipend for maintenance costs of a service animal The plan will pay up to \$20 per month for maintenance costs of a service animal if: You are receiving personal care services, and You are certified as disabled due to a specific condition defined by the Americans with Disabilities Act, such as arthritis, blindness, cerebral palsy, polio, multiple sclerosis, deafness, stroke or spinal cord injury, and The service animal is trained to meet your specific needs relative to your disability.
 Your service plan must document that the service animal will be used primarily to meet your personal care needs.